physimals/asl-docs/oxasl.rst

   poor there will be an impact on the quality of the mask.
 Where no structural information is provided, the mask will be derived from the ASL data via brain extraction, this can be somewhat variable depending upon your data.
-It is thus **always** worht examining the mask created. ``oxford_asl`` provides the option to input your own mask where you are not satisfied with the one automatically generated or you need a specific mask for your study.
+It is thus **always** worth examining the mask created. ``oxford_asl`` provides the option to input your own mask where you are not satisfied with the one automatically generated or you need a specific mask for your study.